rohitpay10/Pay10-New-Dotnet-Kit/README.md

-For any help or query please email at technical support at rohit.singh@pay10.com
+Feel free to contact me for any help or query regarding an integration at rohit.singh@pay10.com